PJ789/Syonara/README.md

 ### Circuit 3: Keyboard RGB back light circuit

-A simple amplifier circuit tto drive the keyboard RGB backlight using transistors or MOSFETs.
-PWM is used to control brightness of each RGB line.
+A simple amplifier circuit to drive the keyboard RGB backlight using transistors or MOSFETs.
+PWM is used to control brightness of each RGB line, allowing colour transition effects.

 ## Improvements?